diginsight/smartcache/README.md

 (TODO): explores how to use Common.SmartCache to boost application performance by means age conscious data magagement.
 - [HOWTO - Enable data preloading by means of Artificial Intelligence.md]<br> (TODO): explores how to enable AI assisted preloading to improve data preloading efficiency.<br><br>

-NB: __Common.SmartCache is currently under development and use is not supported__<br><br>
+NB: __Common.SmartCache is currently under development and use ov versions 0.x.x.x is not supported__<br><br>

 # STEPS TO USE SMARTCACHE:
 - add Common.SmartCache to your application

-- load your data by means of Common.SmartCache cacheService
+- load your data by means of Common.SmartCache `cacheService`
 ```c#
 public async Task<UserProfileResponse> GetUserByEmailAddressAsync(string emailAddress, CacheContext cacheContext)
 {